asekerefe/Expandicon/README.md

 Console Panel
 =============

 Expandicon comes with a console panel prefab which handles IO operations.
-To use it, put the prefab to the screen.
+To use it, import the package.
+Then, create a layer named GUI.
 In order to start using Expandicon to manage your variables or GameObjects runtime, you should register them to the console.

 Variables